 J Lyons & Co

-J Lyons & Co came on site in 1931 and was located at the bottom of the Car Park/Single Storey building.
-They set up a wholesale tea distribution business in Bristol, Tea was dispatched to places “such as Liskeard, Banbury, Cardiff, Llanelly, Penzance and Hereford”.
+J Lyons & Co came on site in 1931 and they were located at the bottom of the current Car Park/Single Storey building.
+They set up a wholesale tea distribution business in Bristol, Tea was dispatched to many places “such as Liskeard, Banbury, Cardiff, Llanelly, Penzance and Hereford”.
 The business ceased trading in 1962 but apparently there was an attached Bakery, which was set up in 1930s and continued trading after 1962.
 (Source: https://www.flickr.com/photos/brizzlebornandbred/32707461202/in/album-72157604873961368/ )

 1950 Map of Site